Last updated on July 1st, 2023 at 11:45 pm

 - When the current through the fuse exceeds a certain value for a sufficient period, it melts.

-- The part which actually melts and opens the circuit is known as fuse element/fuse wire.
+- The part which actually melts and opens the circuit is known as the fuse element/fuse wire.

 - Fuse wire details